mediakreativ/craft-blocksmith/README.md

 # Blocksmith Plugin for Craft CMS (Beta)

-Blocksmith enhances Craft CMS Matrix fields by introducing a user-friendly modal interface for block selection, complete with block previews and intuitive controls.
+Blocksmith redefines the way you work with Craft CMS Matrix fields.
+Say goodbye to dropdown lists and hello to a sleek modal for block selection, complete with visual previews and intuitive options.

 This is the **beta release** of the Blocksmith plugin.
 While it is fully functional and tested, some features are still being finalized, and feedback is highly appreciated to further improve the plugin.